ondemandenv/ondemandenv.github.io/articles/merge-hell-myth-x-ops-contamination.md

 ## The Real Motivation: Control, Not Quality

-Forcing everything through a single branch/baseline serves several administrative goals:
+**FORCED merging** policies that prevent forking and divergence serve several administrative goals:

 * **Simplified deployment pipelines** (one configuration to rule them all)
 * **Centralized quality gates** (everything passes through the same checkpoints)
 * **Standardized tooling** (everyone uses the same YAML workflows)
 * **Reduced complexity for ops teams** (fewer environments to manage)

-**None of these motivations have anything to do with building better software or enabling innovation.** They're purely about making life easier for administrators, platform engineers, and operations teams—at the expense of the actual software engineers trying to build products.
+**None of these motivations have anything to do with engineering excellence or innovation.** They're purely about making life easier for administrators, platform engineers, and operations teams—at the expense of software engineers who might have good reasons to fork into specialized solutions.

+**The choice between merging and forking should be based on engineering merit, not administrative convenience.**

 ## How "Merge Hell" Propaganda Kills Innovation